Mobula fever.jpg

 • Flights

-• Rental snorkel equipment (mask, snorkel, fins, wetsuits, weightbelts)
+• Rental snorkel equipment (mask, snorkel, fins, and wetsuit)

 • Comprehensive travel insurance